 Active meth use has the potential to cause several long-term consequences, especially if it is left untreated.
 Chronic users can develop deep-rooted psychological symptoms including anxiety, paranoia, violent behavior, and psychosis.
 Meth can also cause long-lasting issues with dental health, your skin, and severe weight loss.

 An overdose can cause heart-related conditions like chest pains, an irregular heartbeat, and cardiac arrest.
-It also can cause seizures, paranoia, stomach pains, and stroke.
+It also can cause seizures, paranoia, stomach pains, and strokes.
 A meth overdose would be a medical emergency and would warrant emergency services.